Xed-Editor/Xed-Editor/docs/CONTRIBUTING.md

    - Fork the repository.
    - Clone your fork to your local machine.
-   - Create a new branch from main (or the default branch) for your feature or fix.
+   - Create a new branch from dev branch for your feature or fix.
    - Commit your changes and push the branch to your fork.
    - Open a pull request from your branch to the main branch of this repository.